hashicorp/terraform-provider-awscc/docs/resources/memorydb_parameter_group.md

 ### Optional

 - `description` (String) A description of the parameter group.
-- `parameters` (Map of String) An map of parameter names and values for the parameter update.
+- `parameters` (String) An map of parameter names and values for the parameter update.
 You must supply at least one parameter name and value; subsequent arguments are optional.
 - `tags` (Attributes Set) An array of key-value pairs to apply to this parameter group. (see [below for nested schema](#nestedatt--tags))

 ### Read-Only